Navigate to content

 18.3.
 Data collection

 The data from the Tax and Customs Board are received via X-Road and an FTP-server.
-The data from the commercial register are recieved via X-Road.
+The annual reports data from the commercial register are received via X-Road.

 18.4.
 Data validation